 “I do not.”
 He shifted in his chair and closed his lips in a tight grin.
 “It leads to unfortunate necessities.”

-He wanted to talk about the starboard watch.
-I didn’t.
+He wanted to talk about the slaughter of the starboard watch.
+I did not.
 “I know that Blackbeard was originally Edward Teach and that he’s been replaced twice, and that you think I could be his next replacement.”

 “You have Teach’s drive.”
 He lowered his eyelids.
 “And, one day, his beard.
 You should buy ribbons in New Nassau.”